 - Electrical currents

 Most standard HO-4 policies also include additional living expenses (ALE).
-If your rental is not inhabitable while repairs are made, your insurance policy will pay for your living expenses elsewhere, like a nearby hotel.
+If your rental is inhabitable while repairs are made after a covered loss, your insurance policy could pay for your living expenses elsewhere, like a nearby hotel.

-When one of the covered events occurs and your belongings are damaged, you can file a claim with your insurance company.
+When one of the covered events occurs, and your belongings are damaged, you can file a claim with your insurance company.
 First, however, your provider will subtract your deductible from the damage estimate.
-That’s the amount for which you’re responsible.
+The deductible amount is what you’re responsible for covering in the event of a claim.

-The lower the deductible the higher your premium will be, but you will pay less when you file a claim.
-Weigh the pros and cons of both situations to find a balance that makes sense for your short-term budget and your long-term financial health in the event of an emergency situation.
+Typically, the lower the deductible, the higher your premium, but you will pay less out of pocket in the event of a claim.
+Weighing the pros and cons of both situations could help you find a balance that makes sense for your short-term budget and your long-term financial health in the event of an emergency.

 HO-4 policy exclusions

 In general, HO-4 policies do not include damage from certain perils.
-Here’s a list of typical excluded perils:
+Here’s a list of typically excluded perils:

-Your policy may state additional exclusions, so read the paperwork carefully.
-If you live in an area that’s prone to an excluded peril, you may want to get an add-on to your policy.
-For example, if you live in a part of California that’s prone to earthquakes, it may be worth paying for additional coverage.
-If your belongings are damaged due to any of these perils and you don’t have an additional policy, you won’t receive any financial reimbursement from your insurance carrier.
+Your policy may include additional exclusions, so read the paperwork carefully or speak with your insurance agent to review your policy.
+If you live in an area that’s prone to an excluded peril, you may want to consider adding an endorsement to your policy or getting a separate insurance policy for that peril.
+For example, if you live in a part of California that’s prone to earthquakes, purchasing an earthquake endorsement or an earthquake policy could help protect your finances against catastrophic damage to your belongings.

 Who needs HO-4 coverage?

-HO-4 coverage is designed for renters, whether your home is an apartment or house.
-Most lease agreements require that you get HO-4 coverage.
-Read your agreement carefully to make sure you’re fulfilling your legal responsibility with the right amount of coverage.
+HO-4 coverage is designed for renters, whether you rent an apartment, condo or house.
+While a state does not legally mandate renters insurance, many landlords will require you to have a policy and could mandate a minimum limit of liability coverage.
+You should read your rental agreement carefully to make sure you’re fulfilling your legal responsibility with the right amount of coverage.
 Even if an HO-4 policy isn’t required, it still may be smart to have your belongings covered.

 Frequently asked questions